-Participation/attendance is required for each conference session (Oct 14 at 1-6 pm, Oct 15 at 8:30-4 pm; Oct 16 at 8:30-12 pm).
 Participation is required for every course session due to the interactive learning format of the course.
 A positive attitude can only enhance the learning experience.
-Therefore, for the purposes of this class, a positive attitude and participation are defined as productive and interactive engagement with in-class/online threads and dialogues throughout a full course session.
-You cannot participate effectively if you are not focused on the subject matter while in the classroom.
-Consequently, the student is expected:
+Therefore, for the purposes of this class, a positive attitude and participation are defined as productive and interactive engagement with online threads and dialogues throughout a full course session.
+You cannot participate effectively if you are not engaged in the online dialogues on the subject matter.
+Consequently, the student is expected to: